Crafting ‘The District at Beltline’ in Calgary with Lifescape

 Spear Street Capital

 This suburban, office-style campus lacked a strong identity.
 The challenge was to create more urban vibrancy and enhance the reasons for people to come and linger, whether on foot or by bicycle, and create a destination in the Beltline.
-Rather than enclosing the outdoor space entirely, we developed an animated, ground-plane network of interdependent uses for inside and outside spaces that would feel comfortable year round.
-This juxtaposition encourages the collision of workplaces with third spaces, as well as cultural and food uses, to create vibrancy.
+Rather than enclosing the outdoor space entirely, we developed an animated, ground-plane network of interdependent uses for inside and outside spaces that would feel comfortable year-round.
+This juxtaposition encouraged the collision of workplaces with third spaces, as well as cultural and food uses, to create vibrancy.